UniversalDependencies/docs/_2016-09-05--06-prague/copula.md

 ## Problems with the current copula analysis

-The main problem is the lack of standardisation, leaving aside the Galician example, which appears to be a conversion error, the Spanish treebank has over 229 verbs with the `cop` relation, where the Swedish treebank has one.
+The main problem is the lack of standardisation.
+Leaving aside the Galician example, which appears to be a conversion error, the Spanish treebank has over 229 verbs with the `cop` relation, where the Swedish treebank has one.

 ~~~sdparse